chandreshsutariya/KANBAN-The_task_management_application/readme.md

 > py -m venv myenv

-2. Activate the vertual environment you created in above step - by following code.
+2. Activate the virtual environment you created in above step - by following code.
 >myenv\scripts\activate

 3. Install all requirements from file `requirements.txt` by following code to the vertual environment.